AndreaHK5/ruby_trial_consulting_firm/README.md

 ## Running of trial application
-Please run "ruby runner.rb" in the "lib" subfolder to test the functionality.
+Please run "ruby runner.rb" in the "lib" subfolder to test the functionality required.

 ## Running of tests
-Please run "ruby test.rb" in the "test" subfolder to run the tests.
+Please run "ruby test.rb" in the "test" subfolder to run all tests.
+Run the ruby files   run_parsing_spec.rb and reader_file_spec.rb in order to run the single tests.

 ## Ruby version
 The ruby version used is: ruby 2.0.0p247 (2013-06-27 revision 41674) [x86_64-darwin13.0.2].